-Formative assessment Verbal and written feedback that takes place throughout classes and the course.
-Summative assessment Assessments throughout the course that are based on learning outcomes/criteria and determine how well you have achieved each outcome/criterion.
+Formative assessment Verbal and written feedback that takes place throughout classes and the programme.
+Summative assessment Assessments throughout the year that are based on learning outcomes for the course and determine how well you have achieved each outcome.
 You are given grades and written feedback.
-These assessments include teaching practice and written assignments.
+These assessments may include practical tests and projects.

 The contents of the course work will be explained by the tutor for each course.
-You will have two face-to-face tutorials with your tutor to give you feedback on your progress.
 If at any point your tutor or Programme Leader is concerned about your progress, they will let you know.